ricardojmendez/memento/README.md

 lein with-profile test run migrate
 ```

+### Deploying live

+Memento uses token authentication.
+The tokens are signed using a private key, which is expected to be configured in the environment.

+The repository includes a private/public key pair for development purposes.
+When deploying on your own instance, you'll need to replace `prod_auth_pub_key.pem` with the one matching your private key.
+The keys are currently configured on `config.edn` for the production environment, replacing it as an environment variable string should be enough.

 ## Running

 To start a web server for the application, run:

     lein run

+It'll run on port 3000.
+You'll need to have compiled ClojureScript first.

 ## Testing